mohamed20medhat/ecommerce_SE/README.md

 - Do you sell your products/services internationally? => no I sell them locally
 - Are there any features where you want to emulate your competitors? => the main features and maybe consider improvments later
 - Do you already have an eCommerce website(s)? => no

-5. What are the Payment methods provided  (PayPal, Visa, MasterCard ... )?
 - what payment options do you want to use ? => multiple, but mainly paypal

 # Main Features
 #### Admin